VRHIKKY/VketCloudSDK_Documents/docs/ExternalAPI/JsVal.en.md

 ### makeJsStr()

+`JsVal makeJsStr();`

 Returns a JsVal instance expressing a JS String.
+The initial value is an empty string.

 ### makeJsStrFrom()